How to Get Cheaper Car Insurance in the UK

 8 – Move home

 Do what?
-Move to a new house just to lower the car insurance costs?
+Move to a new house just to get cheaper car insurance?

 Making such an extreme change for a few percentage points of car insurance discount sounds crazy, but if you are planning a move, why not take your car insurance into account as part of the equation?
 Your postcode has a large factor on your car insurance, with some inner-city locations increasing your insurance as much as 100% when compared to low-risk rural areas.